631: Chasten the Dragon Edition

 But because Trump didn't do anything good in his first term, he eventually replaced it with his own White House faith office that was way fucking worse.

-So much worse that when the Democrats took over, they disbanded disbanded it even though it had the word faith in it.
+So much worse that when the Democrats took over, they disbanded it, even though it had the word word faith in it.
+That is hard to do in American politics.

 But of course, Trump undisbanded it this year and has placed congressionally adjudicated grifter Paula White at its head.
+Paula, I visited heaven and God placed a mantle on me, white.

-Paula called upon angelic reinforcement and abundant rain on election day in 2020 to thwart Biden, White.
+Called upon angelic reinforcement and abundant rain on election day in 2020 to thwart Biden, White.
+Paula, same-sex union is against God's wishes on marriage.

-Just ask my third husband white
+Just ask my third husband, White.

 Well, Paula would like to show you, I guess.

 Yeah, if I know one thing about the Trump administration, it's that they're always doing what a stupid person thinks other politicians have been doing all along.
+Yes, right, exactly.

 So in late February, after being assigned to a senior influential post in Trump's White House with plenty of access to the president, she issued a challenge to viewers of her televangelism show.